As innovators, we’re required to make major decisions early without much data.

 Late surprises in product development arise from long, slow learning cycles.

 These long, slow learning cycles are the root causes behind long product development cycles.
-They get in the way of a company’s inability to deliver innovations that take advantage of new opportunities before a competitor does.
+They get in the way of a company’s ability to deliver innovations that take advantage of new opportunities before a competitor does.
 Late surprises erode the profitability of the product.
 They dissipate the confidence that business partners and customers have in your team’s ability to deliver innovative solutions.
 You may have even come to believe that your teams cannot innovate.

 Even if your product launches tend to go smoothly, you may have the suspicion that product development just takes too long, and that your company’s best ideas are too slow to reach your customers.
 Even if teams are fast enough, you probably have more ideas that you’d like to take to market than you have the resources to support.